srangani99/Aurora_PostgreSQL_AWS/rotatesslcertonrds.rst

 Rotate TLS/SSL Certificate on RDS/Aurora
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 AWS provides CA certificates for connecting to RDS instance using SSL/TLS.
-If you application connects to SSL or TLS layer you must follow below steps before current certificate expires.
+If your application connects to SSL or TLS layer you must follow below steps before current certificate expires.

 Source material for this guide can be found `here`_.